SDVentures/Contour/README.md

 ```
 By default, one handler for incoming messages is used.

+The '**parallelismLevel**' property can also be specified at the incoming element level.
+This will override the endpoint configuration.

 ### Configuring QoS

 Endpoint also provides ability to setup a certain number of incoming messages by one access to the broker.
 This field specifies the prefetch window size.
 When the handler finishes processing a message, the following message is already held locally, rather than needing to be sent down the channel.
 Prefetching gives a performance improvement.